Home Mortgage Services

-- Conventional Loans - These loans offer many different term options from 3 year adjustable to 30 year fixed and everything in between.
-Conventional Loans also do not have upfront mortgage premiums unlike FHA and VA loans.
+- Conventional Loans - These loans offer many different term options from 3-year adjustable to 30-year fixed and everything in between.
+Conventional Loans also do not have upfront mortgage premiums, unlike FHA and VA loans.
 Conventional loans can offer a down payment as low as 5% down.

 - Department of Veterans Affairs (VA) Loans - Backed by the VA, qualified veterans, reservists, and active-duty service members may finance their homes at affordable rates.
 VA loan programs may offer no money down with closing costs typically included in the purchase price.

 - USDA Loans - Offer no money down to qualified members purchasing in rural areas.
-Typically all closing costs can be included in purchase price.
+Typically all closing costs can be included in the purchase price.
 USDA loans offer a fixed interest rate for the term of the loan.

 - Fixed-Rate Mortgage Loans - Those buyers who choose fixed rate mortgages enjoy the comfort and predictability of knowing monthly payments won’t change.
 A fixed-rate mortgage is ideal for borrowers with a steady flow of income who plan to own a house for a long period of time.

 - Adjustable-Rate Mortgage (ARM) Loans - Adjustable-rate loans offer borrowers a fixed interest rate for a given period of time, after which the interest rate is subject to change based on current market rates.
 Initially, an adjustable rate loan often provides a lower interest rate than a similar fixed-rate mortgage.
-This may be an ideal option for those who plan to refinance or sell their house within a short amount of time.
+An ARM Loan may be an ideal option for those who plan to refinance or sell their house within a short amount of time.